 Refractory cement is also designed to hold up to high heat.

 This could be done in conjunction with a dry-laid retaining wall block fire pit that doesn’t utilize mortar, but adding mortar to your entire fire pit would give it a more polished and permanent appearance..

 Fire pit insert

-A steel fire pit insert, also known as a fire pit liner, can also be used in a wall block pit fit to extend the life and give the pit a more finished appearance.
+A steel fire pit liner, can also be used in a retaining wall block pit fit to extend the life and give the pit a more finished appearance.